Cincinnati-Design-LAB/architour/src/content/buildings/centrifuse-union-hall.md

   The building was the home and meeting place for multiple labor unions.
 Later it became a beer garden and dance hall, a matress manufacturing company, and most recently a nightclub called the Warehouse.
-significance: >-
-  The building is composed of three properties that have been married together over the years.
 unique_features: >-
   The sub-basement of the building is approximately 50 feet below grade and was originally a lagering tunnel to hold kegs of beer.
 Its barrel-vaulted brick